How to measure product-market fit and prove it to investors?

 Don’t be fooled by temporary spikes in sales, website traffic, or any other signs of demand but not necessarily product-market fit.
 And don’t get disheartened if your numbers aren’t quite there yet.
 If you invest in qualitative analysis, implement the feedback, and iterate, your fundraising efforts will be bound to succeed!

-If you need help preparing investor materials that will blow away VCs, just drop us a line.
-The Waveup team has helped our clients raise over $2 billion, and we’d be happy to help you!
+If you need help preparing investor materials that VCs will like, just drop us a line.
+The Waveup team has helped our clients raise over** $3 billion**, and we’d be happy to help you!